hanishkvc/prgs-sdr-kspecanal/README.rst

         inturn substract the same from the current signal levels, before plotting them.

+        This works provided the current frequency range being scanned is the same as the freq range when the signal levels were saved.

-        NOTE: With this the base / pseudo noise floor increases to 0 dB.
+        NOTE: This shifts the signal floor to 0 dB.

-NOTE: The signal level stored doesnt have any frequency info.
-So one requires to pass to adjsiglvls a signal levels file, which was saved from a equivalent scan range, else the results would be funny ;-)
+One requires to pass to adjsiglvls a signal levels file, which was saved from a equivalent scan previously ;-(

+When scanning over a freq range, the program may auto adjust the endFreq so that the full freq range is a multiple of the selected samplingRate.
+So if using such a saved signal levels file, one will have to explicitly specify the scan command with the adjusted endFreq ourselves.

 UI